 Cottage Farm Organics

-SuperHomer Paul Sousek manages Cottage Farm Organics, organic farm powered by renewables, delivering fresh organic beef & lamb boxes to your door “without costing the Earth”.
+SuperHomer Paul Sousek manages Cottage Farm Organics, an organic farm powered by renewables, delivering fresh organic beef & lamb boxes to your door “without costing the Earth”

 Cottage Farm is powered by renewable energy with near zero use of fossil fuels.
 Renewable energy is used to supply bore hole water, space heating, water heating, electricity and transport fuel.
 Its grass-fed native Red Ruby cattle and Wiltshire Horn sheep produce beautifully marbled, tender meat which is sold at below shop prices.